MF-LAL: Drug Compound Generation Using Multi-Fidelity Latent Space Active Learning: Experiments

 \subsection{Baselines}

 We compare MF-LAL with the following baselines:

 \begin{itemize} \item \textbf{SF-VAE (only ABFE / only docking)} \citep{gomez2018automatic}.
-Uses a simple single-fidelity GP as a surrogate model that is used to guide optimization in the latent space of a vanilla VAE, representing a simple single-fidelity approach.
+Uses a simple single-fidelity GP as an activity surrogate model that is used to guide optimization in the latent space of a vanilla VAE, representing a simple single-fidelity approach.
 This consists of two separate baselines, one where the GP is trained only on ABFE data and one where it is trained on only docking data. \item \textbf{REINVENT (only ABFE / only docking)} \citep{olivecrona2017molecular}.
 An RL-based molecular generation technique which we use to optimize ABFE, and separately, docking score.
-Represents a simple single-fidelity approach using a modern generative model. \item \textbf{VAE + 4x SF-GP}.
-Uses a vanilla VAE model except with four independent GP surrogates, one for each fidelity, all using the single latent space as input.
+Represents a simple single-fidelity approach using a modern generative model. \item \textbf{RGA (only docking)} \citep{fu2022reinforced}.
+A genetic algorithm-based method that uses a 3D neural network on both the protein and ligand to prioritize mutations and crossovers.
+The docking score is used as the reward function, making it a single-fidelity method. \item \textbf{VAE + 4x SF-GP}.
+Uses a vanilla VAE model for molecule generation and four independent GP surrogates for activity prediction, one for each fidelity, all using the single latent space as input.
 To be contrasted with MF-LAL, which uses multiple connected latent spaces instead of a single one. \item \textbf{VAE + MF-GP}.
-Similar to above, except using a single multi-fidelity GP model \citep{wu2020practical} instead of four independent single-fidelity GP models. \item \textbf{MF-AL-GFN} \citep{hernandez2023multi} GFlowNet generative model used to optimize the predicted score from a multi-fidelity GP model.
+Similar to above, except using a single multi-fidelity GP model activity surrogate \citep{wu2020practical} instead of four independent single-fidelity GP models. \item \textbf{MF-AL-GFN} \citep{hernandez2023multi} GFlowNet generative model used to optimize the predicted score from a multi-fidelity GP model.
 This baseline represents the state of the art in multi-fidelity generation, where generative and surrogate models are separated. \item \textbf{MF-AL-PPO} \citep{hernandez2023multi}.
-Same as above except using the PPO RL algorithm instead of a GFlowNet as the generative model. \item \textbf{Pocket2Mol} \citep{peng2022pocket2mol}.
+Same as above except using the PPO RL algorithm instead of a GFlowNet as the generative model. \item \textbf{MF-GP + ZINC250k}.
+Active learning using a multi-fidelity GP model \cite{wu2020practical} with a fixed candidate set consisting of ZINC250k compounds \cite{irwin2012zinc}.
+This baseline represents a non-query synthesis approach to multi-fidelity active learning. \item \textbf{Pocket2Mol} \citep{peng2022pocket2mol}.
 3D structure-based drug design model that takes a protein pocket as input and outputs a 3D molecule via diffusion.
-Unlike the other methods, does not use any binding affinity oracle during generation. \end{itemize}
+Unlike the other methods, does not use any binding affinity oracle during generation. \item \textbf{DecompDiff} \cite{guan2023decompdiff}.
+Same type of model as above, but makes additional improvements to the generation process by decomposing generation into scaffold and motif stages. \item \textbf{TAGMol (only docking)} \citep{dorna2024tagmol}.
+3D structure-based diffusion model that conditions generation on the protein pocket.
+A property predictor is introduced to guide the diffusion process towards ligands that have high predicted affinity.
+In our case, the property predictor is a single-fidelity predictor of the docking score. \end{itemize}